bvdputte/kirby-redirects/readme.md

 A Kirby 3 panel plugin to handle redirects in an opinionated way.

+⚠️ This plugin is currently a proof-of-concept, and probably not production ready yet ⚠️

 It exists out of 2 components:
 1. static redirects: this allows you to add redirects manually in a json file, as you'ld do via a .htaccess file.
 Usually this happens when taking over an existing site, or do large architectural changes.
 Happens usually by devs/specialists, and are matched via regex.
 2. auto redirects: this keeps track of slug changes that happen by editors via the panel.
 These can be visualised in the panel via the `redirects` field.
 With this field, editors can also delete generated autoredirects.